Staging Cancer: Digging Deeper Than the Diagnosis

 Working to Cure Cancer in Animals

 Veterinary oncology research strives to advance the diagnosis and treatment of cancer in dogs, cats, and other species.
-Across the nation, veterinary schools and other institutions are conducting clinical studies on a variety of cancers, many of which hold promise for both animals and humans.

 Clinical Trial Tests Universal Vaccine Against Canine Cancer